Miguel Venegas: Biography

 Miguel Venegas was born in Puebla, New Spain.
 He received an academic degree prior to joining the Jesuit order, which he did in 1700 in Tepotzotlán.
 Five years later he was an ordained member and he taught philosophy and moral theology at the Colegio S. Pedro y S. Pablo de México.
-He suffered from health problems and bodily swellings, which obliged him to retire to the Jesuit ranch of Chicomocelo, where he devoted himself to writing and botany until his death in 1764.
+He suffered from poor health and edema which obliged him to retire to the Jesuit ranch of Chicomocelo, where he devoted himself to writing and botany until his death in 1764.

 As a historian, he was cautious in his investigations, critical in his selection of sources and concerned with discovering the truth.
 In his major work on California, he cited Georg Marcgraf and Willem Piso's Historia Naturalis Brasiliae (1648), an important compendium on flora and fauna in Brazil, which circulated widely in northern Europe and beyond.

 Published works

 Map of Baja California, from the 1766 French edition of Noticia de la California.

 In the mid-1730s, he was assigned the task of writing an account of Baja California.
 This seems to have been, at least in part, to counter the setback to the missionaries' efforts and reputation caused by the Pericú revolt on the southernmost part of the peninsula in 1734.
 The historian was given access to the missionaries' correspondence and reports, and he was able to exchange letters with them to acquire further information, which he did through the use of questionnaires.

 Venegas' 600-page manuscript, Empresas Apostólicas, was completed in 1739.
 It was sent to Spain, but it languished there rather than seeing publication because it was too detailed with regard to military matters.
 Another Jesuit historian, Andrés Marcos Burriel, extensively revised Venegas' manuscript in the 1750s, and it was finally published in 1757 as Noticia de la California in three volumes at Madrid.
 This work by Venegas and Burriel was subsequently translated into English (1759), Dutch (1761–1762), French (1766–1767), and German (1769–1770), and it became the standard source for information about the early Californias.
-The original manuscript version was published in a facsimile edition in 1979.
+The original manuscript was published in a facsimile edition in 1979.

 Venegas was a prolific writer, also authoring biographical and theological treatises.
-Among his other works are a manual on how to administer the sacraments, which remained the official ritual for the Mexican branch of the Catholic church (1731), a biography of Juan María de Salvatierra (1754a, 1929) and another biography detailing the life of Juan Bautista Zappa (1754b).
-Many of these were edited extensively before publication due to Venegas' writing style, which was too lengthy for his fellow Jesuits.
+Among his other works are a manual on how to administer the sacraments, the official ritual for the Mexican branch of the Catholic church (1731), a biography of Juan María de Salvatierra (1754a, 1929) and a biography of Juan Bautista Zappa (1754b).
+Many of these were edited extensively before publication due to Venegas' writing style, which was too verbose for his fellow Jesuits.